jacobpaine/toolbox/idea.md

 .reduce
 .filter
 .map
-.sort

 Objects
 this
 for..in
 delete

 Include at least 3 alternative possible uses.